What is An Egress Window: All You Need to Know in 2024

 To help you become better educated about egress windows, we’ve compiled a list of absolutely everything you will ever need to know.
 So, next time undergoing a basement renovation and improving the energy efficiency of your home you will be aware of new basement windows requirements.

-While building codes vary by province, the generally acceptable egress window styles include casement and slider.
+While building codes vary by province, the generally acceptable egress window styles include casement, awning, hopper, hung and sliders.
+With casement and sliding windows being the most popular options for bedrooms.

-Check out this video above getting egress windows in your bedrooms:
+Check out this video about installing egress windows in your bedrooms:

 The NBCC details specific size requirements as:

 Windows referred to above shall provide unobstructed openings with areas not less than 0.35 m2 (3.8ft2), with no dimension less than 380 mm (15 in.).
 To ensure the unobstructed opening meets these criteria, you should measure between the sashes, jambs, sills, and opening mechanisms.
-(See Figure 1 below)
+(See egress window size chart below)

 What other rules apply to egress windows?